learn-co-curriculum/phase-1-html5-semantic-elements/README.md

 </div>
 ```

-Now we'll convert it using HTML5 Semantic Elements
+Now we'll replace each instance of a `div` with a semantic element that matches the type of content we want it to contain.

 ```html
 <div class="wrapper">